|Our School Founder|

 |Fifth Head: Hugh A. Madden|

-In 1968 Hugh A. Madden was named headmaster on the retirement of "Rowly" Morgan.
-Coeducation was approved for the lower grades in 1973 and expanded to include the entire school in 1975.
-The name of the school officially changed to The Wheeler School.
-The boarding program phased out in 1979, with the last boarder, interestingly enough, being a male student!
+Hugh Madden assumed the Headmastership of the Mary C. Wheeler School on July 1, 1968, after serving as the Director of Admission at the Pembroke-Country Day School in Kansas City, Missouri.
+During his tenure, the Board of Trustees approved coeducation for the lower grades in 1973 and expanded to include the entire school in 1975.
+Also during his tenure, the name of the school officially changed to The Wheeler School.
+The boarding program was phased out in 1979, with the last boarder, interestingly enough, being a male student!

 |Sixth Head: William C. Prescott Jr.|